 Create a checklist, then a shortlist

 Create a checklist of things to notice as you inspect a new home.
-This should include basic information like:
+This could include basics like the size of the home and whether it feels welcoming, to more specific needs like how well they deal with pain management or dementia care.
+This should also include basic information like:

 - Does the home feel warm and inviting?